Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

     ProfileTCPisVerifiedAccept      - The value of the Verified Accept setting in the profile.
 Not, enabling this is not a recommended setting.
 This chnages the order of packet flow and could impact iRules negatively.
     ProfileTCPisVerifiedAcceptJSON  - The JSON to use in the request body if the Verified Accept setting is enabled.

+A couple notes on Verified Accept, generally it is NOT recommended to turn this functionality to enabled.
+This setting specifies, when checked (enabled), that the system can actually communicate with the server before establishing a client connection.
+The following was taken from the TMUI's inline context sensitive help:

+    To determine this, the system sends the server a SYN packet before responding to the client's SYN with a SYN-ACK.
+When unchecked, the system accepts the client connection before selecting a server to talk to.
+By default, this setting is disabled.

+    Note: Enabling this setting is not compatible with APM, as APM must send SYN-ACK for authentication.
+Although the iRules framework and implementation within TMM might not depend on the typical order of events, most iRules you write likely do depend on a typical ordering of events.
+Enabling Verified Accept changes the normal sequence of client and server events in the proxying of the connection.

+    For example, LB_.* and SERVER_CONNECTED events fire before L7 events.
+Given the potential complexity and power of iRules to implement solutions, it is not possible to ensure that iRules executed when Verified Accept is enabled will operate as expected.

+    For example, given an HTTP virtual server, the order of events changes.

+    Verified Accept disabled: CLIENT_ACCEPTED -> HTTP_REQUEST -> LB_SELECTED -> SERVER_CONNECTED -> HTTP_REQUEST_SEND

+    Verified Accept enabled: CLIENT_ACCEPTED -> LB_SELECTED -> SERVER_CONNECTED -> HTTP_REQUEST -> HTTP_REQUEST_SEND

+    A typical iRule might expect that HTTP_REQUEST is always run before LB_SELECTED.
+That expectation is not valid when Verified Accept is enabled.

+    Similarly, an iRule might try to make a load-balancing/persist-related decision in HTTP_REQUEST, which might fail because a serverside connection is already established at that point.
+If you enable Verified Accept without considering the implications, you might see iRule errors/traffic failures as a result.
+Therefore, depending on the content of your iRules you might need to change the order of some events so that they work as you expect.

 #### "Delete TCP Profile from Environment Variables" Request

+This request will delete a TCP Profile from the configuration based on the values in the environment variables.

 The inputs and outputs of the request are explained below: